We’re never at a loss for things to do around here and the Holiday events in Columbus do not disappoint!

 6. State Auto Christmas Corner

 My family does this each year as close to Christmas Eve as we can.
-On Christmas Eve, baby Jesus is placed in the manger!
+On Christmas Eve, baby Jesus has been placed in the manger, but I’m not sure of the plans in 2023!

 7. Holiday Lights in Downtown Columbus